Study finds Google system could improve breast cancer detection

 These differences reflect the ways in which mammograms are read.
 In the United States, only one radiologist reads the results and the tests are done every one to two years.
 In Britain, the tests are done every three years, and each is read by two radiologists.
 When they disagree, a third is consulted.

-In a separate test, the group pitted the AI system against six radiologists and found it outperformed them at accurately predicting breast cancers.
+In a separate test, the group pitted the AI system against six radiologists and found it outperformed them at accurately detecting breast cancers.

 Connie Lehman, chief of the breast imaging department at Harvard’s Massachusetts General Hospital, said the results are in line with findings from several groups using AI to improve cancer detection in mammograms, including her own work.